d2m/iaem.buildout/README.txt

 $ ./bin/instance fg # Zope instance, foreground mode

-* Point your webbrowser to http://localhost:8080/ (username admin, password admin) and install a Plone instance.
+* Point your webbrowser to http://localhost:8080/ (username admin, password admin)
+* Add a ZODB Mount Point (iaem is already configured) and enter the folder
+* Install a Plone instance.

 References